roomorama/Caldroid/README.md

 Setup
 =====

-Just clone the repo and check out the CaldroidSample to see how the library works.
+**For Eclipse/ADT user**: just clone the repo and check out the CaldroidSample to see how the library works.

 To use in your project, reference the child library project as a library.
 If you see JAR mismatched error, replace your android-support-v4.jar to the jar inside Caldroid.
 Make sure you compile the project against Android 4.2 and above to allow nested fragment.
 See more at http://developer.android.com/about/versions/android-4.2.html#NestedFragments

+**For Android Studio user**: please refer to [this issue](https://github.com/roomorama/Caldroid/issues/110).

+**For Maven user**: Caldroid depends on [date4j](http://www.date4j.net/) library which is not available on Maven Central, so Caldroid won't be available on Maven Central as well.
+It might not work well for Maven.

 Features
 ========